 The screening was followed by a panel discussion: HE Omar Saif Ghobash, Assistant Minister of Public and Cultural Diplomacy discuss online with HE Razan Khalifa Al Mubarak, Managing Director, The Mohammed bin Zayed Species Conservation Fund.
 Watch it here.

 ‘Botoula’ is the incredible true story of Emirati teenagers filmed by Michael Tucker and Petra Epperlein.

 Follow Maha, Reem AKA ‘John Cena’ and the boys on their way to the Jiu-Jitsu World Pro in Abu Dhabi in the ‘Botoula’ (championship).

 After the online screening of ‘Botoula’, a panel session in English was held with HE Hanan Al Aleeli, Ambassador of the UAE to the Republic of Latvia; Mansour Al Dhaheri, Board Member of the UAE Jiu-Jitsu Federation.
-The conversation will be moderated by Alma Al Mubarak, Image Nation Abu Dhabi.
+The conversation was moderated by Alma Al Mubarak, Image Nation Abu Dhabi.
+Watch it here.

 Wednesday 18 November – ‘As One, The Autism Project’

 ‘As One’ is an emotional documentary film focusing on ten children, their parents and teachers involved in ‘The Autism Project ‘— a theatrical and musical programme in the UAE designed specifically for children on the Autism spectrum.

 The Autism Project, an initiative started by Her Highness Sheikha Shamsa bint Mohamed bin Zayed Al Nahyan, aimed to raise awareness of Autism in the United Arab Emirates.
 Through the power of theatre, dance, music and performance, we provided a safe and positive space for children and families in the UAE from all different cultures and backgrounds.